BETALAB-team/CaRM/docs/source/discretization.rst

      - 6

 The offsets ``n_equations - 2`` and ``n_equations - 1`` always point to
-fluid down and fluid up respectively, regardless of BHE type.
+fluid down and fluid up respectively.
+If the BHE is Coaxial or Helical, check which is the inlet pipe to adjust indexes.

 Lower layers
 ------------